yanirs/yanirseroussi.com/content/about/index.md

 As noted on [the homepage](https://yanirseroussi.com/), you should beware of self-proclaimed experts on the internet and do your own due diligence.
 I cringe putting the word _expert_ next to my name, as there's so much to know and learn, especially in a broad area like Data & AI.
 Still, underselling myself would also be silly.
 I'll let you be the judge.

-**⚡ New!** These days, I provide independent consulting services around Data & AI, focusing on small-to-medium organisations in the climate tech and nature-positive sector.
+**⚡ New!** These days, I provide independent consulting services around Data & AI, focusing on startups and scaleups in the climate tech and nature-positive sector.
 See [my consulting page](/consult/) for details, or [scroll down to contact me](#contact-me).

 ## Obligatory self-promotional blurb